Maximizing the Diversity of Exposure in a Social Network: Experiments

 \subsection{Results}

-Table~\ref{tab:results} shows the diversity exposure scores achieved by the three baselines and by our algorithm, \algTdem{}, along with the latter's memory consumption (in megabytes) and runtime (in seconds).
-In this experiment we use the exponential function with $\gamma=2$.
-In summary, our proposed algorithm clearly outperforms the simple baselines.
-Our proposed algorithm is able to identify non-trivial assignments that yield optimized diversity exposure in the network.
-That is, it finds a balance between exposure to diverse opinions yet selecting items and nodes that do not have overly extreme leanings so as not to hinder propagation.
+Table~\ref{tab:results} shows the diversity exposure scores achieved by the three baselines and by our algorithm, \algTdem{}.
+For easier comparison, we report the average diversity exposure score of the individuals of the social network in each dataset.
+Recall that the smallest possible value is 0 and the maximum possible value is 1.
+Additionally, we report \algTdem{}'s memory consumption (in megabytes) and runtime (in seconds).
+The main computational bottleneck comes from the RC-generation step, which is also used by the baselines.
+Therefore, we do not report their memory consumption and runtime, since it differs only by a negligible amount to that of Greedy, as the rest of the computations performed by the baselines are trivial.
+In summary, \algTdem{} clearly outperforms the simple baselines in terms of the diversity exposure scores obtained. \algTdem{} is able to identify non-trivial assignments that yield optimized diversity exposure in the network.
+That is, it finds a balance between exposure to diverse opinions yet selects items and nodes that do not have overly extreme leanings so as not to hinder propagation.

 Observe that the runtime does not grow in proportion to the size of the network.
-Instead, it is dependent on the ability of items to propagate through the network, which depend on the particular network structure, distribution of leanings and propagation probabilities.
-Indeed, the more limited the propagation of items, the more samples are needed to ensure adequate estimation of the spread.
-Thanks to the use of reverse reachable sets, we obtain a highly efficient algorithm, especially when considering that we are actually dealing with $h$ influence spread problems, one for each item.
+Instead, it depends on the ability of items to propagate through the network, which depends, in turn, on the particular network structure, distribution of leanings, and propagation probabilities.
+Indeed, according to Theorem~\ref{theorem:stopCondCorrectness}, the more limited the propagation of items, the more samples are needed to ensure adequate estimation of the spread.
+Thanks to the use of reverse exposure sets, we obtain a highly efficient algorithm, especially considering that we are dealing with $h$ different influence spread problems, one for each item.

-We present detailed results for the baselines on the smaller networks with propagation probabilities computed with the three different functions in Table~\ref{tab:app_resultsbaselines}.
-The baselines only consider the degrees and leanings of the nodes and items to construct their assignments, not the propagation probabilities.
-Therefore, they return the same assignment for the three sets of propagation probabilities.
-We report the diversity exposure scores achieved by the assignment of the baselines for the three sets of propagation probabilities (denoted as $\score$), as well as the average score per node ($\Nscore$).

-In addition, we report statistics of the assignments that give some insight into the selected seed pairs.
-Specifically, we report the average immediate diversity exposure score among the seed nodes (i.e.\ $\NscoreSeeds = \sum_{(i,u) \in A} \abs{\ell(i) - \ell(u)}/\abs{A}$), the average degree of nodes selected as seeds ($\degSeeds$), the average squared leanings of nodes and items selected as seeds ($\LsqSeedsN$ and $\LsqSeedsQ$ respectively), and the number of distinct seed items in the assignment ($\nbSeedsQ$).